Neuroleptique/Random-rock-paper-scissors/README.md

 ## Random-rock-paper-scissors
-A random rock paper scissors generator for people like me, who suck at playing ROCK PAPER SCISSORS.
+A random rock-paper-scissors generator for brainless player like me.

 **Link to project:** https://neuroleptique.github.io/Random-rock-paper-scissor/